ngakan5/Flex-Installer/README.md

 Support

 Features
-Customizable installation experience
+Customizable installation flow

 Integrated uninstaller (removal via Windows Settings)

-Supports files hosted on Dropbox for easy distribution
+Downloads files hosted on Dropbox for easy distribution

 Requirements
 Windows OS

-Microsoft Visual C++ Build Tools (required for compiling and running Flex Installer)
+Microsoft Visual C++ Build Tools (required to build and run Flex Installer)

-Download and install the latest Microsoft Visual C++ Build Tools from:

-Official Microsoft Visual Studio Build Tools Download
+Download links:

-Alternative MSVC Build Tools (GitHub)
+Official MSVC Build Tools

-Microsoft Documentation
+Microsoft Docs

+GitHub (alternative)

 Installation
-Ensure you have the required Microsoft Visual C++ Build Tools installed.
+Install Microsoft Visual C++ Build Tools (see Requirements).
-See Requirements for download links.

 Clone the repository:

 bash
 git clone https://github.com/iamsopotatoe-coder/Flex-Installer.git
-Open the solution in your C# IDE (e.g., Visual Studio).
+Open the solution in Visual Studio or a C# IDE.

 Build the project.

 Instructions
-Detailed instructions for customizing and using Flex Installer can be found in instructions.txt in the main branch.
+Detailed usage and customization instructions are in instructions.txt located in the main branch of this repository.
-Please read this file before modifying settings or deploying the installer.
+Read instructions.txt before making any changes or deploying the installer.

 License
-This project is licensed under the terms of the repository's license.
+See LICENSE for terms.

 Contributing
-Contributions are welcome.
-Please open an issue or submit a pull request for any improvements or feature requests.
+Issues and pull requests for improvements and features are welcome.

 Support
-For support, open an issue in this repository or contact the maintainer via GitHub.
+Open an issue in this repository for help or contact the maintainer via GitHub.